 Qualifications Required by Entrants

-There are various criteria that entrants need in order to qualify.
-Entrants need a high school graduation certificate equivalent to the American high school diploma, together with two years work experience.
+Entrants need a high-school graduation certificate equivalent to the American high school diploma, plus two years work experience in some sort of trade.
 Alternatively, they need two years of experience in a particular trade.
-This changes every year.
-The 2019 list of occupations can be found on the website.
+They can also have a two year college degree of some sort.

 How to Submit an Entry Form for the USA Diversity Lottery